mpv-player/mpv/DOCS/man/input.rst

     The property is read-only and returns the current internal playlist.
 The option is for loading playlist during command line parsing.
 For client API uses, you should use the ``loadlist`` command instead.

-``window-scale``
-    Returns the current window values if a window exists, and the option value otherwise.

 ``profile``, ``include``
     These are write-only, and will perform actions as they are written to,